Phantom limb: Classifications of Phantom Limb

+Phantom limb pain (PLP) is broadly classified as a form of neuropathic pain, and its pathophysiology is understood to be multifactorial, involving complex peripheral nerve mechanisms.
+The complexities of these mechanisms, together with psychosocial modulators such as pre-amputation pain and anxiety renders PLP a particularly challenging chronic condition to manage for amputees.Conventional pharmacological approaches have shown limited and inconsistent efficacy, therefore research continues to explore the underlying mechanisms of phantom limb and effective treatment options.

-Neural mechanisms
+Neural Mechanisms

 Pain, temperature, touch, and pressure information are carried to the central nervous system via the anterolateral system (spinothalamic tracts, spinoreticular tract, spinomesencefalic tract), with pain and temperature information transferred via lateral spinothalamic tracts to the primary sensory cortex, located in the postcentral gyrus in the parietal lobe, where sensory information is represented somatotropically, forming the sensory homunculus.
 Somatotopic representation seems to be a factor in the experience of phantom limb, with larger regions in the sensory homunculus typically experiencing more phantom sensations or pain.
 These areas include the hands, feet, fingers and toes.

 In phantom limb syndrome, there is sensory input indicating pain from a part of the body that is no longer existent.
 This phenomenon is still not fully understood, but it is hypothesized that it is caused by activation of the somatosensory cortex.
 One theory is it may be related to central sensitization, which is a common experience among amputees.
 Central sensitization is when there are changes in the responsiveness of the neurons in the dorsal horn of the spinal cord, which deals with processing somatosensory information, due to increased activity from the peripheral nociceptors.
 Peripheral nociceptors are sensory neurons that alert us to potentially damaging stimuli.

 There are theories that the phantom limb phenomenon may relate to reorganization of the somatosensory cortex after the limb is removed.
 When the body receives tactile input near the residual limb, the brain is convinced that the sensory input was received from the amputated limb because another brain region took over.
 Reorganization has been thought to be related to sensory-discriminative parts of pain as well as the affective-emotional parts of it (I.e., insula, the anterior cingulate cortex, and the frontal cortices).

 Phantom sensations can also occur when there has been a peripheral nerve injury resulting in deafferentation.
 This causes changes in the dorsal horn of the spinal cord, which normally has an inhibitory effect on sensory transmission.

 Treatment

 Most approaches to treatment over the past two decades have not shown consistent symptom improvement.
-Treatment approaches have included medication such as antidepressants, spinal cord stimulation, vibration therapy, acupuncture, hypnosis, and biofeedback.
+Treatment approaches have included medication such as antidepressants, spinal cord stimulation, vibration therapy, acupuncture, hypnosis, biofeedback, and virtual reality(VR) treatments.
 Reliable evidence is lacking on whether any treatment is more effective than the others.